xywen97/HumanSD/README.md

 pip install -r requirements.txt
 ```

 You also need to install MMPose following [here](https://github.com/open-mmlab/mmpose).
 Noted that you only need to install MMPose as a python package.
-PS: Because of the update of MMPose, we recommend you to install 0.29.0 version of MMPose.

 ### Model and Checkpoints

+**Checkpoints**

 Download necessary checkpoints of HumanSD, which can be found [here](https://drive.google.com/drive/folders/1NLQAlF7i0zjEpd-XY0EcVw9iXP5bB5BJ?usp=sharing).
 The data structure should be like: